mozman/ezdxf/docs/source/tutorials/blocks.rst

 This is an advanced feature and the results may not be perfect.
-A **non-uniform scaling** lead to incorrect results for text entities (TEXT, MTEXT, ATTRIB) and some other entities like HATCH with arc- or ellipse path segments.
+A **non-uniform scaling** lead to incorrect results for text entities (TEXT, MTEXT, ATTRIB) and some other entities like HATCH with circular- or elliptic path segments.
 The "exploded" entities are added to the same layout as the block reference by default.

 .. code-block:: Python